awsdocs/amazon-personalize-developer-guide/doc_source/VIDEO-ON-DEMAND-datasets-and-schemas.md

  When you create a Domain dataset group for the VIDEO\_ON\_DEMAND domain, each dataset type has a default schema with a set of VIDEO\_ON\_DEMAND specific required and recommended fields\.
 You can either use the default schema or create a new one based on the default schema\.
 The data you import must match your schema in format and type\.
 Use the default domain schemas listed in the sections below as a guide to determine what data to import to create your VIDEO\_ON\_DEMAND\-based recommender\.

+You are free to add additional fields\.
+As long as the fields aren't listed as required or reserved, and the data types are listed in [Schema data types](how-it-works-dataset-schema.md#personalize-datatypes), the field names and data types are up to you\.

 For information about general Amazon Personalize schema requirements, such as formatting requirements and available field data types, see [Datasets and schemas](how-it-works-dataset-schema.md)\.
 These requirements apply to all schemas, regardless of domain\.

  The following topics provide information about each dataset's required and recommended fields for the VIDEO\_ON\_DEMAND domain\.
 Each dataset section includes the default VIDEO\_ON\_DEMAND schema in JSON format\.